-We’ll pick you up from your Lima accommodation early this morning and drive down the coast to Ica, where we’ll head straight for the aerodrome for our scenic 1 hour flight over the Nazca lines.
+We’ll pick you up from your Lima accommodation early this morning and drive down the coast to Ica, where we’ll head straight for the aerodrome for our scenic one-hour flight over the Nazca lines.

-Then we’re off to Bodega Tacama – South America’s most venerable vineyard – for a gourmet lunch and, of course, wine tasting!
+Next is wine tasting, at a local vineyard – this area is home to all Peru’s premier grape growing and winemaking.
 Later this afternoon we’ll take to dune buggies for an exciting ride through the sand dunes of the famous Huacachina oasis, where we’ll also spend the night.